-Alliances become War Eligible as soon as one member corporation owns any of the above structures, and as usual, all member corporations of the alliance will be involved in any war the alliance gets embroiled with.
+Alliances become War Eligible as soon as a member corporation owns any of the above structures, and as usual, all member corporations of the alliance will be involved in any war the alliance gets embroiled with.

 Losing War Eligibility during active wars

 If either the attacker or defender of an existing war loses their war eligibility due to their final structure having been destroyed, unanchored (by completing decommission) or transferred off to new owners (where possible), the war will end 24 hours later.
-If one side of a war loses their last structure during the 24-hour warm up period before a new war allows legal combat, the war will end 24 hours after the end of the warm up period (so combat will be legal for 24 hours total).
+If one side of a war loses their last structure during the 24-hour warm up period before a new war allows legal combat, the war will end 24 hours after the end of the warmup period (so combat will be legal for 24 hours total).